Best time to travel

 Passport & visa

-As a British citizen, you must be in possession of a valid British passport.
+As a UK citizen, you must hold a valid UK passport.
 The passport must be valid for at least 6 months from the day you leave China.

-As a British citizen, you will need to obtain a visa to visit China.
+As a UK citizen, you need a visa to enter China.

-A tourist visa is issued by Chinese Visa Application Service Center and is valid for 3 months from the date of issue.
+A tourist visa is issued by the Chinese Visa Application Service Centre and is valid for 3 months from the date of issue.

-You can apply for a visa 3 months before departure at the earliest, and no later than 1 month before departure.
+You can apply for a visa no earlier than 3 months before departure and no later than 1 month before departure.

-When you start your visa application, you should have the following to hand:
+When you start your visa application, make sure you have the following ready:

-• A digital passport photo that meets the specific requirements.
+- A digital passport photo that meets specific requirements.
 Read more here

-The visa application should be completed online via the following link: China visa
+The visa application must be completed online at the following link: China visa.

-The application consists of 10 parts.
-You are required to upload a digital passport photo, fill in your personal details, educational and work-related information and previous travel activity, and provide our partner’s licence number and address of your accommodation as indicated in your invitation letter.
+The visa application consists of several parts.
+You need to upload a digital passport photo, fill in personal details, education and work-related information, previous travel activities, as well as provide our partner’s license number and the addresses of your accommodation as stated in your invitation letter.
+At the end of the application, you must decide whether to collect your visa in person at the centre or have it posted to you once processed.

-Remember to print out your visa application before visiting the visa centre.
-This must be brought to the visa centre together with a copy of the data and photo page of your passport, a physical passport photo in colour, a copy of your invitation letter and a copy of your airline ticket.
+Before attending your appointment, remember to print your visa application.
+Bring it to the visa centre along with a copy of the data and photo page of your passport, a physical colour passport photo, a copy of your invitation letter, and a copy of your flight ticket.
+If you’ve opted to have your visa mailed, remember to bring an envelope with your name, address, prepaid postage, and tracking number.

-When you arrive at the visa centre, you should proceed to the check-in desk, where you will be given a queue number.
-When your number is called, you should proceed to the desk indicated.
-It is important that you inform the clerk immediately if you wish to have your visa posted to you and hand in the stamped, addressed envelope showing the name and tracking number.
-At the counter, you submit all your brought documents and answer any questions.
-You will then be given a queue number for the payment desk.
-Payment must be made on the same day that you submit your visa application.
-Payment can be made by cash or card.
-After payment, you will receive a receipt – a so-called pick-up form – which you should bring with you when you collect your visa if you have not chosen to have it posted to you.
+When you arrive at the visa centre, go to the check-in desk to receive a queue number.
+When your number is called, proceed to the designated counter.
+It’s crucial to immediately inform them if you wish to have your visa sent via post, and hand over the envelope with your name, address, prepaid postage, and tracking number.
+At the counter, you will submit all your documents and answer any questions.
+You’ll then receive a queue number for the payment desk.
+Payment must be made on the same day as your visa application submission.
+After payment, you’ll get a receipt known as a “pick-up form,” which you must bring to collect your visa unless you’ve chosen postal delivery.

-If you are unable to pick up your visa yourself, a friend or family member can do it on your behalf.
-Be sure to write a power of attorney letter of authorisation and also ensure that the person has a copy of the receipt to be used for pick-up.
-The person who picks up your visa must be able to provide photo ID.
+If you are unable to collect your visa yourself, a friend or family member can collect it on your behalf.
+Ensure they have a letter of authorisation and a copy of your “pick-up form” for the collection.
+The person collecting your visa must be able to present a photo ID.

-When you receive your visa, please check that all information is correct.
+When you receive your visa, please check that all of the information is correct.

 You can also read more about the visa rules on the Foreign, Commonwealth & Development Office website.